 Practice track: internship

-As part of the MA programme, you can choose to participate in an internship of at least three months (Practice track).
-With an internship, you will put your knowledge and skills into practice, and this experience will form an important part of your resume.
+As part of the Master's programme, you will be able to do an internship of three to six months.
+On average, 85% of our students do an internship.
+The internship (which you search and apply for yourself) allows you to put your knowledge and skills into practice.
+The internship experience will help shape your professional skills and form an important part of your resume.
 Recent studies show that 80% of students who took part in an internship found employment within a year of graduating.

 Research track: expanding your research skills

-The Research Seminar (Research track) offers a deeper exploration of international historical methods and is particularly suitable for an academic career.
+The Research Tutorial offers a deeper exploration of international historical methods and is particularly suitable for an academic career.
+It results in a longer thesis of around 25.000 words.

 Understanding international relations is more than just absorbing information – actively getting hands-on experience, connecting to experts and stepping outside of the classroom is key to grasp our global challenges in contemporary and historical perspective